Additional /datacompare arguments

 Action Parameter

-Load command line settings from comparison *.dcomp project file code/compfile:<path>
+Loads command line settings from comparison *.dcomp project file /compfile:<path>

-Generate and save a synchronization script, specify the file location and name.
+Generates and saves a synchronization script, specify the file location and name.
 If an output file path is specified, the program will generate only a synchronization script. /sync:"D:\sync_script.sql"

 "C:\Program Files\Devart\dbForge Studio for SQL Server\dbforgesql.com" /datacompare /source backup:"D:\backup_file.bak" /target server:mssql2014 database:db_name user:yourusername password:"yourpassword" /CheckIdentical:Yes /sync:"D:\sync_script.sql"( /report:"D:\report_file.html")